With summer winding down in East Bernard, now is a good time to get a kick start on air conditioner maintenance.

-Then turn on the vacuum to slowly clean the metallic fins.
-These components are also called condenser coils and divert heat away from your unit.
+Then run the vacuum to cautiously clean the metallic fins.
+These parts are also called condenser coils and divert heat away from your unit.

-You need to be careful with these fragile coils.
-Bent or crushed fins can affect efficiency.
+You need to be considerate of these fragile coils.
+Bent or crinkled fins can influence efficiency.

 3. Fix Bent Fins

 Use a butter knife to straighten misshapen fins.
 You can also buy a fin comb from an appliance part retailer.
 A pro from E.B.
-Air should handle extensive damage.
+Air should fix extensive damage.

 4. Clean the Inside

-After extracting the fan, pull out leaves and other yard rubbish.
-Then wipe the inside of the system with a wet cloth.
+After taking out the fan, fish out leaves and other yard litter.
+Then clean the inside of the system with a wet rag.

 The only coil cleaner you should use is water.
-Use slight pressure from a hose nozzle to rinse the fins, directing water from the inside out.
-Replace the fan once you’re done.
+Use light pressure from a hose nozzle to rinse the fins, directing water from the inside out.
+Reinstall the fan once you’re completed.

 5. Test Your Air Conditioner

-Now it’s time to restore power and turn your air conditioner back on.
-If it’s not running correctly, reach out to us a call at 979-335-4262.
+It’s safe to restore power and turn your air conditioner back on.
+If it’s not working properly, reach out to us a call at 979-335-4262.